umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Custom-Markup/index.md

 	@{if (Model.Validate) {<text> data-val-regex="@Model.InvalidErrorMessage" data-regex="@Model.Regex"</text>}}
 	/>

-By default the form makes uses of jQuery validate and jquery validate unobtrosive that's why you see attribute like data-val and data-val-required again this can be customized but it's important to keep the id of the control to @Model.Id since that is used to match the value to the form field.
+By default the form makes uses of jQuery validate and jQuery validate unobtrusive that's why you see attribute like data-val and data-val-required again this can be customized but it's important to keep the id of the control to @Model.Id since that is used to match the value to the form field.

 ### Customizing for a specific form